 The west wing has a roof terrace and a café located right above the Loggia dei Lanzi on the square.
 But what to see in Florence next, after you have seen the Uffici? – Take a closer look at the Loggia:

 Loggia dei Lanzi

 Florence in one day: Loggia dei Lanzi

-Our Florence walk continues on the street level, on the Piazza della Signoria that has some great monuments and buildings.
+Our Florence walk continues now on the street level, on the Piazza della Signoria that has some great monuments and huge buildings.
 This is the Loggia dei Lanzi, wide arches from 1382 that contain a long row of ancient Roman statues.

-Among the sculptures are the green bronze statue of Perseus holding Medusa’s head and the rape of Polissena statue in white marble.
+Among the sculptures are the green bronze statue of Perseus holding Medusa’s head and the rape of Polissena in white marble.

 Piazza della Signoria

 Piazza della Signoria is a real outdoor sculpture gallery.
 There are many world-known statues like Michelangelo’s David, Ammannati’s Neptune Fountain and Giambologna’s Grand Duke of Cosimo I.